dresnite/easyui/README.md

 $player->sendForm($form);
 ```

-Creating a form with a button with an image:
+Creating a form with a button with an icon:
 ```php
 $form = new SimpleForm("This is the title");
 $form->addButton(new Button("Press me!", new ButtonIcon("https://introduce-the-image-url.here"), function(Button $button) {